What’s your background?

 I write romance because story for me is all about relationships.

 I enjoy writing about people and the relationships they share.
 Now, when it comes to relationships, nothing beats ‘falling in love’.
 It’s just so intense in every way—happiness and sadness all rolled into one messy package.
 It’s always wonderful to read about.
 Wonderful to write about too.
 And that’s why I make ‘falling in love’ the heart of my stories.

 The other reason I write romance is because I love a happy ever after ending, and romance does that very well.

 They haven’t changed much since my younger years.
 Diana Wynne Jones, Eva Ibbotson, Terry Pratchett, Roald Dahl, Kenneth Grahame (Wind in the Willows) and many others whose depth and range of imagination continue to blow me away and inspire my writing to this day.

 I really can’t pinpoint it.
 Stories can be triggered by something as short as a word or as long as a life.
 But once my mind latches onto an idea, I get no peace until I write it down and give it shape.

 How long does it take you to write a book?

-It varies with the complexity of the story (my stories tend to have mystery, lots of action, and intense family dynamics rolled in), but typically it takes me three to four months to complete a book.
+It varies with the complexity of the story (my stories tend to have mystery, lots of action, and intense family dynamics rolled in), but typically it takes me six months to complete a 100,000 word novel.